Looking for information on South African cat food brands, but all your searches are returning recommendations from the United States?

 Grain ingredients like these are staples of Royal Canin recipes but are a controversial topic for many.
 Grains ingredients such as these provide carbohydrates, plant-based protein, and fiber to a cats diet.

-Orijen is one of the most famous names in the premium pet food industry, and their place is well justified.
+Orijen is one of the most famous names in the premium pet food industry, and its place is well justified.
 They are based in Canada but sell their food all over the world, including South Africa.

 Orijen’s pet food formulas are known to contain a wide variety of high-quality meat and fish ingredients in extraordinarily high proportions.
 Each of Orijen’s recipes includes at least ten unique meat or fish ingredients, which is unprecedented.